TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Visit our IoT Trust Framework page and download the full version or Framework Overview.

-Read the Framework Learn more about IoT OTA News 10 Years of Auditing Online Trust – What’s Changed?
+Read the Framework Learn more about IoT OTA News Online Trust Audit Updates &.
+Translations Now Available Building Trust 18 June 2019 Online Trust Audit Updates &.
+Translations Now Available

+A slightly updated version of the Online Trust Audit &.
+Honor Roll is now available in English, French, and...

+10 Years of Auditing Online Trust – What’s Changed?
 Building Trust 22 April 2019 10 Years of Auditing Online Trust – What’s Changed?

 Last week we released the 10th Online Trust Audit &.
 Honor Roll, which is a comprehensive evaluation of an...